ART THAT SEDUCES THE EYE AND ENGAGES THE MIND...

 Picture

 Welcome to my studio.
 CHECK OUT MY NEW MIXED MEDIA WORKS!!
-This month's spotlight features a classical portrait created with contemporary techniques and mixed media.
+This month's spotlight features a painted nude over collage.
 I'd love to hear your thoughts.
 Comments or inquiries are always welcome here.

 galleries